matloff/Rdsm/README.md

 results in the shared matrix **done**, and in fact that object will contain the final results in the end.
-If row i in **done** has value (r,s), it means that in iteration r our search for paths from i to the destination ended in iteration i.
+If row i in **done** has value (r,s), it means that in iteration r our search for paths from i to the destination ended.
 If s = 1, that means the destination was reached in a path of r links; if s = 2, it is impossible to get from i to the destination.